 How much assistance do I want or need?

 Most small businesses encounter different stages of growth, and may initially begin paying just a few employees or sub-contractors with hand-written or self-printed checks.
 This option includes the chore of calculating tax withholdings (if applicable), submitting corresponding payments to the IRS, and issuing year-end tax forms (W2s and 1099s).
 You may find that you are spending just a little too much time calculating and delivering individual checks, sending off tax payments, and filing forms.
 Your time and effort are valuable to your company!
 This is why, we don’t recommend the DYI approach for payroll.Your time and effort are valuable to your company!
-This is why, we don’t recommend the DYI… Click To Tweet
+This is why, we don’t recommend the DYI approach for payroll.
+Click To Tweet

 We definitely recommend getting some assistance with your payroll functions, so your next step is determining the help you want or need.